toast and avocado

 Simple carbohydrates are the ones that you find in sugary foods and drinks.
 Basically, simple carbs represent everything your grandmother likes to feed you and everything your parents disapproved of when you were growing up.

 It’s not all grey skies, though.
 Simple carbs are found in fruits and vegetables, as well as milk and dairy products containing lactose.
 These types of simple carbs are rich in micronutrients.
 The simple carbs found in processed foods and sugar snacks are the ones to be wary of.
 These usually contain higher calorie content without any additional nutrition.
-Candy, soft drinks, fruit juice and cereal are all examples of simple carbohydrates that may cause more harm than good when consumed in excess (Kandola, A. 2019).
+Candy, soft drinks, fruit juice and sugar-loaded cereals are all examples of simple carbohydrates that may cause more harm than good when consumed in excess (Kandola, A. 2019).

 Complex Carbs:

 Complex carbs are slower digesting and are usually highly nutritious.
-Complex carbohydrates are a more effective source of energy, and while they are found in processed foods, they are also highly prominent in nutritious types of foods like whole grains.
+Complex carbohydrates are a more effective source of sustained energy, and while they are found in processed foods, they are also highly prominent in nutritious types of foods like whole grains.
 Complex carbohydrates include whole grains like brown rice, oats and barley, while refined grains include white flour, white bread and white rice.
 Refined grains offer lower nutritional value than whole-grain foods (Kandola, A. 2019).

 How Carbohydrates Provide Energy